 - We can Review Your USAA Insurance Claim For Free

 How Long Does It Take to Get A Settlement Check From USAA?

 When a client is not hurt very badly (or at all), the injury case will usually settle quickly.
-The client got better!
-So the damages and thus the value of the case for the client will be smaller.
+Because the client got better, the damages and value of the case for the client will be smaller.
 We can work these out quickly, usually in a couple of months or less.

-When a client is really hurt but USAA’s car insurance policy limits are small, the case will usually settle quickly.
-We will gather up medical records very quickly and send the demand.
-If USAA is smart, it will pay our demand.
+When a client is hurt badly but USAA’s car insurance policy limits are small, the case will usually settle quickly.
+We will gather up medical records very quickly and send the demand letter to the insurance company.

-When a client has permanent injuries and USAA’s policy limits are high, the case will often take longer to settle.
-There is more room to negotiate.
+When a client has permanent injuries and USAA’s policy limits are high, the case will often take longer to settle because there is more room to negotiate.
 At the same time, the client might continue to need more and more medical treatment which can continue to increase the value of the case.

 Does USAA Pay Pain and Suffering?

-USAA does not want to pay an injured person for Pain and Suffering.
-But a good car accident attorney will force them to pay for Pain and Suffering for the right cases.
+USAA does not want to pay an injured person for pain and suffering, but a good car accident attorney will be able to help their client be compensated for pain and suffering for the right cases.

 Non-economic damages refer to human losses.
 Putting a quantifiable number to account what was taken from a person.
 Non-economic damages include pain, suffering, disability, physical impairment, disfigurement, mental anguish, inconvenience, or loss of capacity for the enjoyment of life.